 Toolkit Launch: Improving Records Management in Charities, 15 June 2017, British Academy.
 Our new toolkit, produced in partnership with Charity Finance Group and funded by a UCL Public Policy grant was launched in June 2017.
 Bruno Longmore (National Records Scotland) gave a keynote address and the audience was able to ask questions of an expert panel comprised of: Rob Baker (Blind Veterans), Martine King (Barnardos), Anjelica Finnegan (Charity Finance Group), Janet Foster (British Records Association) and Ian Wakeling (Children’s Society).

 Records Management for Charities Workshop, Charity Finance Group Summer Conference, 18 May 2017.
-Charlotte Clements presented on the development of our new toolkit.
+Presented on the development of our new toolkit.

 Workshop at Voluntary Action History Society Conference, 13 July 2016, University of Liverpool – Presentation of our draft guidance and discussion with Georgina Brewis, Charlotte Clements, Pat Starkey (University of Liverpool), Lindsey Metcalf (Interchange) and Rob Baker (Blind Veterans UK).

 ‘Archives into the Future’, British Library, 29 February 2016.
-Charlotte Clements presented as part of a series funded under the auspices of the Arts and Humanities Research Council ‘Care for the Future: Thinking Forward Through the Past’ t
+Charlotte Clements presented as part of a series funded under the auspices of the Arts and Humanities Research Council ‘Care for the Future: Thinking Forward Through the Past’.

 Recording the Voluntary Sector, 5 June 2015 – This half-day event formally launched the project.
 Aimed at representatives of voluntary organisations, it offered information and guidance on preserving and using archives through a mix of expert input and workshop sessions.
 Speakers included: Professor Pat Thane, Philip Gale (TNA), Jo Hobbs (Girlguiding UK), Jo Reilly (HLF), Sue Hampson (Community Archives and Heritage Group), Rob Baker (Blind Veterans UK), Matthew McMurray (Royal Voluntary Service), Becky Webster (UCL), Sarah Mills (Loughborough University) and Rossitza Atanassova (The British Library).
 You can see pictures from the day here.